 COMPOSITION AND DIVERSITY METRICS

-To counter taxonomic uncertainties due to the variability of botanical identification levels (in space) and protocols (in time), the taxonomic composition and diversity analysis were conducted at the genus level.
-Taxonomic and functional trajectories of community composition were followed in a two-dimensional NMDS ordination space.
-Two NMDS using abundance-based (Bray-Curtis) dissimilarity measures were conducted to map either taxonomic or functional composition, the later based on the 7 leaf, stem and life history traits (without seed mass classes).
+Because of the variability in the precision of botanical identification efforts, we were constraint to conduct the taxonomic composition and diversity analysis at the genus level.
+Taxonomic and functional trajectories of community composition were followed in a two-dimensional NMDS ordination plan.
+Two NMDS using abundance-based (Bray-Curtis) dissimilarity measures were conducted to map either taxonomic or functional composition, the latter based on the seven leaf, stem and life history traits (without seed mass classes).
 Trajectories along time were reported through the Euclidean distance between the target inventories and the reference inventories in 1989, i.e. 2 years after disturbance.
 Univariate trajectories of the leaf, stem and life-history traits were also visualized with the community weighted means (CWM) (Díaz et al., 2007).
-Species seed mass corresponded to 5 classes of increasing mass, seed mass trajectories were therefore reported as the proportion of each class in the inventories (Supplementary materials).
+Species seed mass were given in 5 mass classes, seed mass trajectories were therefore reported as the proportion of each class in the inventories (Supplementary materials).

-The taxonomic diversity was reported through species richness and evenness, i.e the Hill number translation of the Simpson index (Hill, 1973).
-These indices belong to the set of HCDT or generalized entropy, respectively corresponding to the 0 and 2 order of diversity (q), recommended for diversity studies (Marcon, 2015).
-The functional diversity was reported using the functional richness and functional evenness, i.e Rao index of quadratic entropy which combines species abundance distribution and average pairwise dissimilarity based on species functional traits.
+The taxonomic diversity was reported through species richness and the Hill number translation of the Simpson index (Hill, 1973).
+These metrics allowed assessing the taxonomic richness as well as evenness, through the comparison between richness and Simpson diversity.
+Results will thus be discussed directly in terms of taxonomic richness and evenness.
+Both indices belong to the set of HCDT or generalized entropy, respectively, corresponding to the 0 and 2 order of diversity (q), recommended for diversity studies (Marcon, 2015).
+The functional diversity was reported using the functional richness and functional evenness, i.e. the Rao index of quadratic entropy which combines species abundance distribution and average pairwise dissimilarity based on species functional traits.

-The impacts of initial disturbance were tested with the spearman rank correlation between the extrema of taxonomic and functional metrics reached over the 30 years and the initial %AGB loss.
-They were besides analyzed through polynomial regression between (i) taxonomic and functional richness and evenness and (ii) the initial %AGB loss at 10, 20 and 30 years after disturbance.
+The impacts of initial disturbance were tested with the Spearman rank correlation between the extremes of taxonomic and functional metrics reached over the 30 years and the initial %AGB loss.
+They were besides analyzed through polynomial regression between (i) taxonomic and functional richness and evenness, and (ii) the initial %AGB loss at 10, 20 and 30 years after disturbance.

-The functional redundancy was measured as the overlap among species in community functional space (Carmona et al., 2016).
-The samples of the trait database were first mapped in a 2-dimensional plan with a PCA analysis.
-Then, multivariate kernel density estimator associated with individual trees returned species traits probability distribution (TDP).
-Species TDP weighted by species abundance were eventually summed for each community.
-Community functional redundancy was the sum of TDPs overlap, expressed as the average number of species that could be removed from without reducing the functional space (Supp.
-Mat. - Figure S1 for a more comprehensive scheme).
+Functional redundancy was measured as the species overlap in community functional space (Carmona et al., 2016).
+First, the individuals of the trait database were mapped in the plane of the two first axes from a PCA analysis.
+Then, for each species, the traits probability density (TPD) were computed through multivariate kernel density estimators.
+Second, for each community, the functional traits probability density were computed as the sum of the TDP of the inventoried species weighted by species abundance.
+Third, the whole functional space was divided into a 100 x 100 grid, before counting for each cell the number of species which TPD is positive.
+The average count across cells, minus 1, gives the average number of species in the community that share the same traits, which is the Community Functional Redundancy.

 RESULTS

-COMMUNITIES COMPOSITION
+COMMUNITY COMPOSITION

-From 1989 (2 years after disturbance) to 2015 (28 years after disturbance), 828 388 individual trees and 591 botanical species pertaining to 223 genus and 64 families were recorded.
+From 1989 (2 years after disturbance) to 2015 (28 years after disturbance), 828 388 individual trees and 591 botanical species pertaining to 223 genera and 64 families were recorded.